Jen Kish: Rugby 7s

 Kish won a gold medal at the 2015 Pan American Games as a member of the Canadian women's rugby sevens team.

 In 2016, she was named to Canada's first ever women's rugby sevens Olympic team, which won the bronze medal at the 2016 Summer Olympics in Rio de Janeiro.

-Her favourite pre-match tune is "Watch Me Rise" by Mikka Ekko.
+Her favourite pre-match tune is "Watch Me Rise" by Mikky Ekko.
 Her pregame rituals consist of eating mustard before every game and writing what's important to her on her wrists, particularly "#ruckcancer", in honour of her father Steve, a cancer survivor.

 Kish announced her retirement on April 30, 2018, due to injuries that forced her to miss the 2018 Commonwealth Games in Gold Coast, Australia and recent Canadian appearances on the Sevens world circuit.
 Upon the end of her sevens career, Kish played in 134 matches and scored 170 points (34 tries).

 In 2019, Kish was on the World Rugby Men's Sevens Player of the Year award and the World Rugby Women's Sevens Player of the Year award voting panels.